When is the tax deadline?

 Standard tax deadlines

-The date you need to pay your taxes by comes in mid-April for most taxpayers.
+The date you need to pay your taxes happens in mid-April for most taxpayers.
 If you make estimated payments, there are a few more estimated tax due dates you’ll want to remember.

 Federal tax due date